kylrth/ParaMA/README.md

 - Improve speed by refactoring the code a lot.
 - Give objects semantically meaningful names.
 (E.g. "prune_suffix_tuple" -> "prune_suffixes")
 - Rewrite segmentation.py.
+- Handle transformations on more than one letter.

 ## License